 Population growth in Northern Virginia, especially in the outer suburbs, continues to remain robust.
 In combination with the congestion on major highways and on-going highway construction projects, this growth will continue to support long-term demand for bus and rail service.
-The constraining factors to bus and rail growth in the near-term are the effects on ridership stemming from the COVID-19 pandemic as well as rail station parking, availability of seats, rail storage capacity, and the availability of subsidy funds.
+The constraining factors to bus and rail growth in the near-term are the effects on ridership stemming from the COVID-19 pandemic as well as train scheduling, yard storage capacity, and the availability of operating funds to support changes to address new market and travel patterns.